M0ller/Git-Guide/Git&Github.md

 >>>>>>> master
 ```

-Once you have manually fix the changes your merge is done.
+Once you have manually fixed the changes your merge is done.
 You can run a “git status” and see that both files are modified.
 You can also run a “git diff” to see the changes that is made onto both files.

 Then you can do your commit to save these changes with:
 ```